Bhavneetkaurkaberwal/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Required Homework

 ### Install AWS CLI
+I was able to install AWS CLI using gitpod.

 ### Create a Budget
 I created a budget of $10 for the AWS Project.